josh-collinsworth/joco-sveltekit/src/routes/blog/posts/five-ways-to-become-a-better-designer-that-arent-design.md

 ## 1\.
 Embrace Public Speaking

 If you're doing any kind of creative work for hire, it's not going to be too long before you need to do a presentation of some kind.
-And in many cases,the importance of effectively selling your work rivals the importance of the work itself.
+And in many cases,the import ance of effectively selling your work rivals the import ance of the work itself.

 If you're an introvert and this sounds like your nightmare, don't panic.
 This doesn't need to be a TED talk.
 I'm not talking about a stage or a room full of people.
 You might not even need a screen or slides or a microphone.